- Visit famous sites in Berlin, like the Berlin Wall Museum, the Charlottenburg Palace, and the Botanical Gardens and Berlin Zoo!

-- Earn 3 UNL credits plus up to 17 language course credits that can be transferred to UNL!
+- Earn 3 UNL credits plus up to 17 language course credits from the Humboldt Institut that can be transferred to UNL!

 Course of Study

-This program is composed primarily of German language courses, and is for UNL undergraduate students.
-No previous knowledge of German is required.
-After testing at UNL prior to departure, as well as testing upon arrival in Berlin, you will be placed into language classes at the DID according to their language proficiency.
+This program is centered on intensive German language courses and is designed for UNL undergraduate students.
+After testing at UNL prior to departure, as well as completing a placement exam upon arrival in Berlin, students will be placed into language classes at the Humboldt Institut according to their language proficiency.
 In addition to the coursework at the Humboldt Institut, students will also take the UNL course GERM 322 taught by the on-site Resident Director (UNL faculty member).

-At the conclusion of the 17-week spring semester program, you will have the option to return to the U.S. or to participate on the summer program in addition to the spring semester program.
-The summer extended program includes either 1) an internship for up to three months, the other includes 8 weeks of further course work at the Humboldt Institut.
+At the conclusion of the spring semester program, students will have the option to return to the U.S. or to participate on the summer program in addition to the spring semester program.
+The summer extended program includes either 1) an internship for up to three months applying your German language skills or 2) ten weeks of further course work at the Humboldt Institut.
 All participants on the summer extended program will also take GERM 302 taught by the on-site Resident Director (UNL faculty member).
-For more information, please visit the summer extended program site.
+For more information, please visit the Summer Extended Program site in MyWorld.

-Students earn up to 17 transfer credits (P/NP) for their coursework at DID in Intensive German as a Foreign Language and participation in cultural activities, as well as 3 credits of UNL coursework for GER 322, which is taught by the UNL program leader.
-Talk to the German departmental advisor for details.
+Students earn up to 17 transfer credits for their coursework at DiD in intensive German language courses and participation in cultural activities, as well as three credits of UNL coursework for GERM 322.

-The program is open to undergraduates and selection for the program is made by the Department of Modern Languages, College of Arts and Sciences.
+The program is open to undergraduate students at UNL and selection for the program is made by the Department of Modern Languages within the College of Arts and Sciences.
 Students must have completed at least German 101 (or the equivalent) by the program departure date.

 Accommodations and Other Arrangements

-Participants will pay a $500 commitment deposit by August 30, 2013.
-The $500 deposit will be applied to the final program cost balance.
-If a participant withdraws from the program, the participant will be responsible for any irrecoverable costs associated with the program at the time of withdrawal (including a non-refundable $150 Education Abroad Fee).
+Upon confirmation of participation, participants will pay a $500 deposit.
+The $500 commitment deposit will be applied to the final program cost balance.
+If a participant withdraws from a program, the participant will be responsible for any irrecoverable costs associated with the program at the time of withdrawal (including a non-refundable $150 Education Abroad Fee).
 The $500 commitment deposit is due on Friday, September 7, 2018.